midtown-ai/glossary/glossary/a.md

 # Activation Step

- Last step in an artificial neuron before an output is generated.
+ Last step in an [artificial neuron] before an output is generated.

- See also [A], [Artificial Neuron]
+ See also [A], ...

 # Actor Critic With Experience Replay